-The water tank can be filled through the water fill deck plate located on the port transom (See fig. 2.9.1).
+The water tank can be filled through the water fill inlet located on the port transom (Figure 2.8.1).
 Fill the tank only from a source known to provide safe, pure drinking water.
 Use only a plastic hose to fill the water tank.
 Using a rubber hose can give the water a disagreeable taste.